 NOTE – Since ETS is a national feature, mapping of the SIP resource priority header (RPH), [ITU-T H.225.0] "priorityExtension", or ISUP IEPS call information to the ITU-T H.248.1 priority level is a regional/national matter.
 See [b-ITU-T H-Sup.9] for more information.

+If an operator uses DiffServ procedures for prioritizing user plane traffic related to an ETS call/session, including signalling of the IEPS call indicator and optionally the priority indicator as outlined above, the following is possible:

+• If both the MGC and MG support [ITU-T H.248.52] and ETS call/session requires a specific ETS DSCP marking, the MGC can configure the MG to apply a specific ETS DSCP marking to the user plane traffic (control signalling and media packets) to indicate that the ETS packets marked with DSCP are of a higher priority than those for normal calls.

+NOTE – In the presence of both the DiffServ signalling package and IEPS call indicator, the user plane traffic is marked according to the DiffServ signalling package.
+Since signalling of the IEPS call indicator is mandatory for an ETS call/session, it may be used to derive layer 2 QoS marking and trigger priority identification / treatment.

 8 ITU-T H.248 profile specification guidelines

 This clause provides guidelines for ITU-T H.248 profile specifications.
 The structure follows the profile template according to Appendix III of [ITU-T H.248.1].